jeremyli16/ValoGM/README.md

 - Coach salaries scale with average rating; coaches are persisted to IndexedDB and tracked via dirty flag

 **Transfer System**
+- **Calendar-year contracts:** contract length is measured in calendar years (groups of 3 splits); `endSeason` is always divisible by 3; a contract signed mid-split counts the current calendar year as year 1; contracts only decrement at the end of each calendar year (after every 3rd split), not per-split
 - **Free agents** sign directly — no fee required; acceptance weighted heavily toward any reasonable salary offer
 - **Contracted players** require a non-negotiable buyout: `salary × yearsRemaining × skillMultiplier (0.75–1.5)`; bench players receive a 40% discount on their buyout (teams holding players on the bench are easier to buy out)
 - **Bench salary rule:** players in the substitute slot cost 50% of their contract salary in payroll; starters cost full salary — discourages hoarding